pip-services/pip-services-docs/content/en/net/commons/commands/_index.md

 - [Commandable Interfaces](icommandable) – used to make classes with a certain logic and, which are capable of receiving and processing commands in this universal form.
 - [Command interceptors](icommand_interceptor) – modify the message execution pipeline.
 Command interceptors are used to intercept calls, perform a set of actions, and, optionally, cancel the command's actual execution by simply returning a result.
 This logic is used in aspect-oriented programming.
 Aspect-oriented programming contains perpendicular logic (aspects, such as logging, caching, blocking), which can be removed from the business logic and added to these perpendicular calls.
    Moreover, when using interceptors, a command can pass through an execution chain, consisting of interceptors, which can:
-    - simply make some note of the command, notify, log, get metrics, or do some other passive task;
+    - simply take note of the command, notify, log, get metrics, or do some other passive task;
     - intercept the command completely and, for example, return a previous record of the call from the cache.
     - intercept a command’s return value and, for example, cache the result, so that the next call doesn’t have to be made.
 - [Intercepted commands](intercepted_command) are used as pattern decorators that allow behavior to be added to an individual object, dynamically, without affecting the behavior of other objects from the same class.
 They are represented as regular commands, but run their own logic before calling the actual command.